 Plant Sciences is committed to reducing its environmental footprint and energy consumption.
 Take a look at our Energy & Environment Policy.

 Explore using the navigation pane on the left and links to wider initiatives on the right.
+Information on waste management and recycling at the department can be found on the Health & Safety pages here.

 The University identified Plant Sciences as a high energy user after rolling out its Electricity Incentivisation Scheme (EIS) in 2008.
 By area, the Plant Growth Facility on the Botanic Gardens site is the most energy intensive building of the entire university, costing £1000 every day in electricity.
 The department itself on the Downing site also sits easily in the 'top 25'.